skymethod/minipub-docs/info/activitypub-for-podcast-apps/post-comment-minipub.md

 ## Overview from the user / podcast listener’s perspective

-The user creates zero fediverse accounts in this scenario, they just use podcast apps.
+The user creates zero Fediverse accounts in this scenario, they just use podcast apps.

 The user opens an episode in their native or web-based podcast player (called PodSqueeze in this example), reads the comments without leaving the podcast app (app pulls the comment data by [enumerating the thread](/info/activitypub-for-podcast-apps/display-comments) below the root post specified in the RSS feed for that episode).